JuliaDynamics/NetworkDynamics.jl/docs/src/callbacks.md

 Since `NetworkDynamics.jl` provides nothing more than a RHS for DifferentialEquations.jl, please check [their docs on event handling](https://docs.sciml.ai/DiffEqDocs/stable/features/callback_functions/) as a general reference.
-This page at introducing the general concepts, for a hands on example of a simulation with callbacks refer to the [Cascading Failure](@ref) example.
+This page is introducing the general concepts, for a hands on example of a simulation with callbacks refer to the [Cascading Failure](@ref) example.